 During this time, the main goal is finding the balance between taking it easy and maintaining safe activity levels.
 This helps in promoting healing and fusion of the vertebrae, as well as strengthening the muscles of the back.

 At this stage of recovery, there are several important activity restrictions that patients need to follow:

 - No bending at the back.
 Bending at the knee and hips is fine.

 - No lifting anything weighing more than about 8-10 pounds.

-1-3 months after surgery
+1-3 months after Spine Surgery

-A lot of patients are concerned about damaging the fusion, but at this point, activity is actually helpful for stimulating healing and helping the fusing bones get stronger.
+A lot of patients are concerned about damaging the fusion.
+But at this point, activity is actually helpful for stimulating healing and helping the fusing bones get stronger.
 Working with a physical therapist or on their own, patients need to adhere to a long-term exercise program.

 6 months to one year

 After an orthopedic specialist confirms that the spinal fusion procedure was a success and that the vertebrae have fused as intended.
 The patients can begin returning to their normal lifestyle again.